-How To Donate To The Baton Rouge Police Officer Victims In This Difficult Time
+Here's How To Donate To The Baton Rouge Victims

 Following recent reports that multiple police officers have been shot dead in Louisiana, many are wondering how to donate to the Baton Rouge police officer victims.
 On Sunday morning, three police officers were reportedly killed and three others wounded in an attack officials believe was carried out by multiple gunmen.
 According to local news, the shooting took place near the B-Quik gas station on Airline Highway near Old Hammond and occurred around 9 a.m. local time (10 a.m.
 EST).
 Officials reported that the scene had been contained by 12 p.m., and one shooting suspect is dead.
 Two possible suspects were detained by police Sunday afternoon.